Porselvibalamurugan/Prodigy_InfoTech_Internship/README.md

 TASK 5:
  Weather Web Page :

-This is a web page that fetches weather data from a weather API based on the user's location or a user-inputted location.
+This is a web page that fetches weather data from a weather API based on the user's location or a user-input location.
 It displays the current weather conditions, temperature, and other relevant information.
 The web page is built using HTML, CSS, and JavaScript.

  Features :